davidsarratgonzalez/git-brush/README.md

 8. Run the script
 9. Wait for the script to finish
 10. Push your changes to the GitHub repository
-11. Enjoy your fancy contribution grid! 🎉
+11. Enjoy your fancy contribution graph! 🎉

 ---